bsandmann/blocktrust.CredentialWorkflow/docs/Triggers/HttpTrigger.md

 A ready-to-use cURL command is automatically generated based on the current configuration:
 - For GET requests: Parameters are formatted as query parameters
 - For POST/PUT/DELETE: Parameters are formatted as a JSON body

-## Technical Implementation

-The component:
-1. Manages parameter state in a local collection
-2. Validates parameter names and uniqueness
-3. Updates the parent `TriggerInputHttpRequest` model when changes occur
-4. Provides helper functions for clipboard operations
-5. Handles parameter editing, deletion, and validation

 ## Integration with Workflow Execution